GET IN TOUCH

 These official resources ensure that a person or business can efficiently and securely verify balances, request lien releases, or prevent future collection actions.

-What triggers a Kansas tax lien for such unpaid taxes?
+What triggers a Kansas tax lien for unpaid taxes?

-A Kansas tax lien begins when a person fails to pay assessed taxes after receiving such notice from the Kansas Department of Revenue.
-The Department may issue a tax warrant authorizing a lien filing with the district court in such a county.
-The lien remains in place until all balances, penalties, and costs attached are fully paid.
+A Kansas tax lien begins when a person fails to pay assessed taxes after receiving notice from KDOR.
+The Department may issue a tax warrant, which is then directed to the sheriff for filing with the clerk of the district court in the county where the taxpayer owns property.
+The lien attaches to the taxpayer's real property in that county and remains in place until all balances, penalties, and costs are fully paid.

 How can I determine if a lien or warrant has been filed against me?